ktaylor63/southeast/site/content/gulf-restoration/next-steps/focal-area/florida-panhandle-lands.md

     - Gulf
 categories:
     - 'Focal Area'
-updated: 'February 3rd, 2017'
+updated: 'March 15th, 2017'
 ---

 ## Landscape at a Glance

 {{< figure class="photo-right" src="/images/pages/florida-panhandle-lands.jpg" alt="A map showing the Florida Panhandle Lands focal area." caption="Map of Florida Panhandle Lands focal area by Roy Hewitt, USFWS." link="/images/bpus/florida-panhandle-lands.jpg" >}}

-Generally situated inland from the Florida portion of the Alabama and Florida Coastal Beaches and Dunes focal area, this focal area’s geography spans roughly across 200 miles of the five most western counties of Florida, from the mainland coast to north of Interstate 10\.
+Generally situated inland from the Florida portion of the Alabama and Florida Coastal Beaches and Dunes focal area, this focal area’s geography spans roughly across 200 miles of the five most western counties of Florida, from the mainland coast to north of Interstate 10.
 The Panhandle Lands focal area is known for having exceptionally high biodiversity within its longleaf pine and riparian hardwood forests, floodplains and abundance of springs, subterranean streams and rivers.
 This once sparsely populated agricultural area is now experiencing accelerated population growth as it serves as a major tourist destination and is home to several large military installations.
 The interconnection of these habitats and human use plays a significant role in both the quality and quantity of water that enters the nearshore Gulf waters, which also contains one of the largest and most pristine seagrass beds in North America.

 {{< figure class="photo-right" src="/images/pages/seagrass-beds.jpg" alt="A blue hued photo with thick underwater vegetation." caption="Seagrass meadow.
 Photo by Heather Dine, National Oceanic and Atmospheric Administration." >}}